 This is one of those mods you don’t think you need.
-Then, you see it installed on another builder’s model and you realize you want it.
-The stock floorboard of the Eaglemoss 1:8 scale Back to the Future DeLorean is just grey plastic.
+Then, you see it installed on another builder’s model and you realize you want it!
+The stock floorboard of our 1:8 scale Back to the Future DeLorean is just grey plastic.
 The real car did not have a plastic floor, so…

 Enter another Mike Lane mod!
-This is the Self-adhesive Pre-cut Carpet Set consisting of precision cut shapes of scale carpet material matched to the color of the real ‘A’ Car.
+This is the Self-adhesive Pre-cut Carpet Set consisting of precision cut shapes of scale carpet material matched to the color of the real ‘A’ Car DeLorean.
 And, the pieces are peel-and-stick with adhesive which makes for easier installation.

 Mike offers three versions of his carpet set: